Zr-based bulk metallic glass clamp cell for high-pressure inelastic neutron scattering: Introduction

 High-pressure inelastic neutron scattering (INS) is a powerful spectroscopic technique~\cite{Somenkov2005,Klotz2012,Fogh2025} that directly probes elementary excitations driven by pressures across a broad range of momentum and energy transfers.
 This capability provides deep insight into fundamental interactions governing pressure-induced physical phenomena.
 However, implementing INS under high pressure presents significant technical challenges.
 In general, INS measurements require relatively large sample volumes because of their weak signals.
 This in turn necessitates the use of bulky pressure cells, such as Paris–Edinburgh (PE) presses~\cite{Besson1992,Besson1995,Klotz2004} and McWhan cells~\cite{McWhan1974}.
 Although successful INS studies using these cells were reported~\cite{HattoriPRB2022,FoghPRL2024,Zayed2017}, their large size imposes major limitations, particularly in terms of neutron transmission and background scattering.
 Herein, piston-cylinder clamp cells have been developed for high-pressure INS experiments~\cite{Wang2011,Podlesnyak2018,Hattori2022,Yuan2022}, and widely used to date~\cite{PerrenPRB2015,HayashidaSciAdv2019,Hong2022}.
 The clamp cells offer a simple design, moderate pressure range ($< 3$~GPa), and a relatively large sample capacity.

-Despite their widespread use, conventional cell materials such as CuBe and NiCrAl alloys still inherently degrade data quality due to their low neutron transmission and substantial background scattering~\cite{Kibble2019}.
+Despite their widespread use, conventional cell materials such as CuBe and NiCrAl alloys inherently degrade data quality due to their low neutron transmission and substantial background scattering~\cite{Kibble2019}.
 For example, CuBe alloys exhibit a neutron transmission of only 36{\%} at a neutron energy of 10~meV for a 1~cm path length~\cite{Hattori2022}, accompanied by complex background features arising mainly from phonon modes in the inelastic scattering regime~\cite{Kibble2019}.
 NiCrAl alloys provide even lower neutron transmission, along with the phonon background.
 These issues hinder advancing high-pressure INS studies and strongly motivate the further development of pressure cells with improved neutron transparency and background scattering.

 A major breakthrough has been achieved with the introduction of Zr-based bulk metallic glass (Zr-BMG)~\cite{Inoue2000} as a pressure-cell material~\cite{Komatsu2015}.
-Zr-BMG exhibits exceptional tensile strength, and its neutron transmission (67{\%} at 10 meV with 1~cm thickness~\cite{Komatsu2015}) is higher than conventional Cu- and Ni-based alloys.
+Zr-BMG exhibits exceptional mechanical properties, including a high tensile strength of $\sim$1800~MPa combined with a Young's modulus of $\sim$80~GPa, and a large elastic elongation of 2{\%}~\cite{Inoue2000}.
+For neutron scattering experiments, it also offers superior neutron transmission (67{\%} at 10 meV with 1~cm thickness~\cite{Komatsu2015}), exceeding that of conventional Cu- and Ni-based alloys.
 Moreover, Zr-BMG is nonmagnetic, comparable to CuBe alloys~\cite{Komatsu2015}.
 Most notably, its amorphous structure eliminates sharp Bragg reflections and acoustic phonons, resulting in a cleaner background in neutron scattering measurements.
 Indeed, Zr-BMG piston-cylinder clamp cells have already been demonstrated to be highly effective for neutron diffraction experiments~\cite{Matsuda2016,Chi2016,Matsuda2018,Yamashita2020,Dissanayake2022,Matsuda2025}.
-Thus, applying Zr-BMG cell to INS experiments could offer significant advantages for investigating elementary excitations under pressure.
+Thus, applying a Zr-BMG cell to INS experiments could offer significant advantages for investigating elementary excitations under pressure.

 In this study, we present the development of a Zr-BMG piston-cylinder clamp cell specifically designed for INS measurements.
 Background and test-sample measurements using the designed pressure cell demonstrate its superior performance compared with the conventional CuBe-based clamp cells.